 A quick and low-cost way to start investing is to buy ETFs (Exchange Trading Funds, a marketable security similar to stocks) using platforms like Nutmeg and Moneyfarm.
 Santander’s Investment Hub is another reputable company that allows you to start investing with just £20 a month.

-Robo-adviser services (algorithms that provide digital financial advice) offered by online investment management companies such as Nutmeg, Wealthtify and Moneyfarm will let you start investing with very small sums, giving you the option to add additional savings to your account each month, as well as reinvesting your profits.
+Robo-adviser services (algorithms that provide digital financial advice) offered by online investment management companies such as Wealthsimple, Nutmeg, Wealthtify and Moneyfarm will let you start investing with very small sums, giving you the option to add additional savings to your account each month, as well as reinvesting your profits.

 Smart saving like this makes your money work harder for you.